opensearch-project/project-website/_posts/2025-10-13-batch-processing-semantic-highlighting.md

 | 50 | 4 | Short | 2.27 | 11.55 | 409% |
 | 50 | 8 | Short | 2.43 | 14.33 | 490% | |

-The throughput improvements demonstrate that batch processing not only reduces individual query latency but also increases the overall system capacity, allowing you to serve more concurrent users with the same infrastructure.
+Throughput improvements demonstrate that batch processing not only reduces individual query latency but also increases the overall system capacity, allowing you to serve more concurrent users with the same infrastructure.

 ## Conclusion

 Batch processing in OpenSearch 3.3 brings significant performance improvements to semantic highlighting for remote models.
-By reducing ML inference calls from N to 1 per search, we've delivered:
+By reducing the number of ML inference calls from N to 1 per search, we've delivered:

 * Faster response times and higher query throughput when highlighting multiple search results
 * More efficient use of remote model resources
 * Backward compatible with existing queries work unchanged

+Try batch processing for semantic highlighting and share your feedback on the [OpenSearch forum](https://forum.opensearch.org/).